erickt/rust-serialization-benchmarks/README.md

 This is a suite of serialization benchmarks.
-In comprises of the following projects:
+It comprises of the following projects:

 * C++
  * [rapidjson](https://github.com/erickt/rapidjson)